felixlopz/hubrise-test-task/content/docs/en/connections.md

 ---
-title: Connections
+title: Apps and Connections
 position: 5
 layout: documentation
 meta:
-  title: Connections | HubRise
+  title: Apps and Connections | HubRise
   description: How connections to HubRise can be managed.
 ---

-From Connections, you can connect new apps and see apps connected to your HubRise Account.
+You can connect new apps and see apps connected to your HubRise Account from the **CONNECTIONS** page.

 Apps are connected either with a HubRise Account or Location, depending on the app.
 For example, EPOS or online ordering systems typically connect to a Location, while marketing solutions connect to either the Account or Locations.